310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
-It’s really easy to move in them!
+It’s really easy to move in it!
 Did Anego make these?
-She’s amazing, doing a good job like always! ☆
+She’s amazing, doing an awesome job like always! ☆
 {% endbubble %}

 {% bubble Chiaki %}